 At Dropmore Infant School we aim to prevent bullying, but we are always alert to bullying and deal firmly with it if it occurs.
 Actions based on our school rules, backed by sanctions are taken.
 (See School Behaviour Policy).
-Pupils are strongly encouraged to tell if bullying happens.
+Pupils are strongly encouraged to tell a trusted adult if bullying happens.